JiahaoZhang-Public/LLM-DepthEval/readme.md

 ## 🤝 Collaborators Wanted

 We are actively looking for passionate collaborators to join this exploration into the capabilities of GPT-4o in depth estimation and multimodal understanding.
 Whether your expertise is in computer vision, machine learning, multimodal models, or evaluation methodologies, we'd love to connect with you.

+## 🙏 Acknowledgements

+This project draws inspiration from the [GPT-ImgEval](https://github.com/PicoTrex/GPT-ImgEval) repository, particularly in its automated visual evaluation workflow.

+We adapted and extended the pipeline to support automatic image downloading, tailored specifically for macOS systems.
+Our automation utilizes a combination of **AppleScript** and **PyAutoGUI** to streamline screenshot capturing and clipboard handling.

+> ⚠️ **Note**: The automatic processing pipeline is currently tested and supported only on **macOS**.